getsentry/devservices/README.md

     restart: unless-stopped

 # This is a standard block used by docker compose to define volumes.
-# See the [docker compose file reference](https://docs.docker.com/reference/compose-file/volumes/) for more information.
+# For more information, see the docker compose file reference: https://docs.docker.com/reference/compose-file/volumes/
 volumes:
   example-dependency-1-data:

 # This is a standard block used by docker compose to define networks.
 Defining the devservices network is required for devservices to work properly.
 By default, devservices will create an external network called `devservices` that is used to connect all dependencies.
-# See the [docker compose file reference](https://docs.docker.com/reference/compose-file/networks/) for more information.
+# For more information, see the docker compose file reference: https://docs.docker.com/reference/compose-file/networks/
 networks:
   devservices:
     name: devservices